RAFAY-AAMIR-GULL/MimicMyArmMotionCustomBot/README.md

 # MimicMyArmMotionCustomBot
-Easy, plug-n-play code.
-A custom made robotic manipulator (non-realistic) will mimic your arm motion using your webcam:)
+Easy, plug-and-play code.
+A custom-made robotic manipulator (non-realistic) will mimic your arm motion using your webcam:)

 <img src='CustomBot_1.png' width=800>